KiwisAndApples/KiwisAndApples.github.io/docs/intellij_plugin/use.md

+**Ponicode Flash Test** allows you to generate non-regression tests in one click.

-There are three ways you can run Ponicode FlashTest on your function.
+There are three ways you can run **Ponicode Flash Test** on your function.

 #### Click on the unicorn!